Informatics-Institute-Hackathon-2023/SSOteam1/README.md

 - Git

-To fetch source code, change in to directory of your choice and run:
+To fetch source code, change in to the directory of your choice and run:

 ```sh
 git clone -b main \